fenjalien/metro/manual.typ

 ]

 #param("power-half-as-sqrt", "sw", default: "false")[
   When `true` the power of $0.5$ is shown by giving the unit sumbol as a square root.
+This
   ```example
   #unit("Hz tothe(0.5)")\
   #unit("Hz tothe(0.5)", power-half-as-sqrt: true)